mohsennrs/perfectmoney-laravel/README.md

 The $params variable must contain the following parameters:

-	'payment_amount' => the amount of payment,
+	'payment_id' => the transaction id for the payment which you will receive in the callback. must be unique, 'payment_amount' => the amount of payment,
 	'payment_units' => The fiat that you want to use, ex:USD